OSC/ood-documentation/source/how-tos/app-development/interactive/submit.rst

 .. describe:: script (Hash)

-   the configuration describing the job submission parameters for the batch script (see `OodCore::Job::Script`_ for valid configuration options)
+   The configuration describing the job submission parameters for the batch script.
+See `<_submit-script-options>` for more details.

    Example
      Set the job's charged account and queue